zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/aks/aks_mssql_mi_ad_auth_arm_template/_index.md

 description: >
 ---

-## Deploy Azure SQL Managed Instance with AD authentication support in directly connected mode on AKS using an ARM Template
+## Deploy Azure SQL Managed Instance with AD authentication support using Customer-managed keytab in directly connected mode on AKS using an ARM Template

 The following Jumpstart scenario will guide you on how to deploy a "Ready to Go" environment so you can start using [Azure Arc-enabled data services](https://docs.microsoft.com/azure/azure-arc/data/overview) and [SQL Managed Instance](https://docs.microsoft.com/azure/azure-arc/data/managed-instance-overview) with [Active Directory Authentication](https://docs.microsoft.com/en-us/azure/azure-arc/data/active-directory-introduction) support to access control SQL Managed Instance.
 This scenario is deployed on [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/azure/aks/intro-kubernetes) cluster using [Azure ARM Template](https://docs.microsoft.com/azure/azure-resource-manager/templates/overview).
 This scenarios uses [Customer-managed keytab (CMK)](https://docs.microsoft.com/en-us/azure/azure-arc/data/deploy-customer-managed-keytab-active-directory-connector) to support [Active Directory authentication in Arc-enabled SQL Managed Instance](https://docs.microsoft.com/en-us/azure/azure-arc/data/deploy-active-directory-sql-managed-instance?tabs=customer-managed-keytab-mode).

-By the end of this guide, you will have an AKS cluster deployed with an Azure Arc Data Controller, SQL Managed Instance, Microsoft Windows Server 2022 (Datacenter) Azure VM with Active Directory Domain Services and DNS server installed, and a Microsoft Windows Server 2022 (Datacenter) Azure client VM, installed & pre-configured with all the required tools needed to work with Azure Arc-enabled data services:
+By the end of this scenario, you will have an AKS cluster deployed with an Azure Arc Data Controller, SQL Managed Instance, Microsoft Windows Server 2022 (Datacenter) Azure VM with Active Directory Domain Services and DNS server installed, and a Microsoft Windows Server 2022 (Datacenter) Azure client VM, installed & pre-configured with all the required tools needed to work with Azure Arc-enabled data services:

 ![Screenshot showing the deployed architecture](./deployment-architecture.png)